Galapagos in May – Top 5 Highlights

 Galapagos in May top 5 Highlights

 These incredible seabirds are one of the iconic creatures of the Galapagos.
 During the breeding season, males show off by puffing out their bright red gular sacs, giving them a bright red balloon shape on their chests.
 As females fly overhead, the males waggle their heads from side to side, shake their wings and call out to attract attention.
 These colourful mating displays amongst the bushes and trees are an incredible sight and are incredibly photogenic!
+As you can see from the photo, visitors can get quite close to the birds to take the perfect shot.

 Great Frigatebirds nest all over the Galapagos can be seen in the largest numbers on Genovesa Island (Tower).
 Once the females have chosen a mate, the pair will stay together to build a nest then look after the single egg until it hatches into a helpless chick.